Photo of A.J. Carvalho

 A.J.
 Carvalho

-Prior to joining the Food, Drug, and Device practice group, A.J. was a member of the Patent Litigation and White Collar Defense and Investigation Practice Groups.
-As a member of the Patent Litigation Practice Group, A.J. focused on representing pioneer pharmaceutical and biotechnology companies in Hatch-Waxman patent litigation.
-As a member of the White Collar Defense and Investigations Practice Group, A.J. focused on helping medical device, pharmaceutical, and biotechnology companies navigate civil and criminal investigations by the Department of Justice and FDA.
+Prior to joining the Food, Drug, and Device Practice Group, A.J. was a member of the firm’s Patent Litigation and White Collar Defense and Investigations Practice Groups.
+He has represented innovative pharmaceutical and biotechnology companies in Hatch-Waxman patent litigation and advised life sciences clients in connection with civil and criminal investigations by the Department of Justice and FDA, helping clients manage risk and advance strategic objectives.
+He leverages this experience to inform his regulatory advising and better understand his client’s business goals.

-Prior to joining Covington, A.J. was a clinical research coordinator at Walter Reed National Military Medical Center focused on exploratory clinical research related to blast injuries (including amputations), advanced prosthetics (including myoelectric prosthetic control), and other concomitant conditions.
-His research and work has been published in numerous scientific peer-reviewed journals.
+Before entering private practice, A.J. served as a clinical research coordinator at Walter Reed National Military Medical Center, where he conducted exploratory research on blast injuries, advanced prosthetics, and related conditions.
+His work has been published in numerous peer-reviewed scientific journals.

 As discussed in our previous post, multiple federal courts have issued preliminary injunctions blocking the Biden Administration’s COVID-19 vaccine mandate for employees of federal contractors.
 On January 27, 2022, the United States District Court of Arizona issued a new and additional injunction barring enforcement of the mandate within the State of Arizona.
 In so doing, the Arizona court added to the injunctions previously issued by the U.S. District Courts for the Eastern District of Kentucky, Western District of Louisiana, Eastern District of Missouri, Middle District of Florida, and Southern District of Georgia.